 Due to Covid 19, the opening hours of some Safe Places may be different to those advertised on the interactive map.
 This is because of changes to Covid rules or staff shortages.
 We are continuing to check the scheme and update the interactive map.

 View a map of all safe places in Cornwall

-If you would like an up to date list of Safe Places for a particular area in Cornwall please email us at email@example.com.
+If you would like a list of Safe Places for an area in Cornwall, please email us at email@example.com.

 Safe Places cards

 If you would like a Safe Places card, please email email@example.com or call 01209 615 600.

 The Safe Places app can show people their nearest Safe Place.
 Currently not all Cornwall's Safe Places are on the app.
 It is free from the App store or Google Play.

 For more information about the app, please visit the Safe Places National Network.

 You can also use the True Vision website to report hate crimes that have happened to you or someone you know.